The Needs of Elderly Care & Understanding the Physical and Emotional Aspects

 • Medication management tools: Utilize pill organizers or automated medication dispensers to help elderly parents keep track of their medications and take them as prescribed.

-B. Promoting comfort and convenience
+B. Promoting Comfort and Convenience

 Choosing appropriate furniture and bedding